wuespace/telestion-architecture/docs/adrs/0003-use-nats-as-distributed-message-bus.md

 From the various considered options, NATS seems to fit our requirements the best.

-Of special note is also the [*queue groups*](https://docs.nats.io/nats-concepts/core-nats/queue) feature demonstrated in the following video (beginning at 5:20):
+Of special note is also the [*queue groups*](https://docs.nats.io/nats-concepts/core-nats/queue) feature that has the potential to make clustering/scaling (even in a broadcast pattern) easy, as demonstrated in the following video (beginning at 5:25):

 [NATS demo video](https://youtu.be/hjXIUPZ7ArM?t=325)